How to get here

 Midlothian and the Scottish Borders are easily reached from Edinburgh International Airport to the north, from Newcastle International Airport to the southeast and Carlisle Lake District Airport to the southwest.
 You can connect to local public transport options or hire a car at each of the three airports for a smooth onwards journey.

 Edinburgh’s principal port for cruise ships is Port Leith, in the northeast of the city, with some vessels stopping at Newhaven.
 This makes getting to the city centre to connect to local public transport easy and quick.
-Further cruise ship ports are located right off the Scottish Borders’ coast at Eyemouth, at Berwick-upon-Tweed just across the Anglo-Scottish Border and at Newcastle.
+Further cruise ship ports are located right off the Scottish Borders’ coast at Eyemouth, at Berwick-upon-Tweed just across the Anglo-Scottish Border and at Newcastle, while ferries from Holland dock at Newcastle.